Skip to main content

 Role Configuration

 The SCO Role is needed to enable specific privileges to run SCO functionalities in the POS.
-This Role will also be used to display SCO Menus.
-The required Menu configuration is discussed in the Menu section of the document.
+This role will also be used to display SCO menus.
+The required menu configuration is discussed in the Menu section of this guide.

-In the General tab, provide a Description and set the Autorisation Level to “0”
+In the General tab, provide a Description and set the Authorisation Level to 0.

 User Configuration